-Whether Form of A has been correctly furnished by the company of hot?
-REPORTEE SPECIFIED TRANSACTION STEP 1 Transactions where PAN is required to be obtained and correctly verified Bank, Authority, Institution etc. Company Any Person Cash deposits of INR 10 Lakhs in Non-Current bank a/c and INR 50 Lakhs in current a/c Cash withdrawal of INR 50 Lakhs from current account Time deposit of INR 10 Lakhs Credit Card payment of 1 Lakhs in cash or INR 10 Lakhs through other modes Immoveable property purchased of INR 30 Lakhs or more Issue of shares/ Bonds/ Debentures of INR 10 Lakhs or more Buy back of shares of INR 10 Lakhs or more by a listed company only Cash sales of INR 2 Lakhs for goods or services STEP - 2 Obtain and verify PAN of second What if no PAN is available ?
-Obtain Form 60 where PAN notReport transactions in annual re

-STEP - 3 Confirmation
+REPORTEE SPECIFIED TRANSACTION STEP 1 Transactions where PAN is Bank, Authority, Institution Cash deposits of INR 10 Lakhs in Non-Current bank a/c and INR 50 Lakhs in currenta/c etc. Cash withdrawal of INR 50 Lakhs from current account required to Time deposit of INR 10 Lakhs be obtained Credit Card payment of 1 Lakhs in cash or INR 10 Lakhs through other modes and correctly Immoveable property purchased of INR 30 Lakhs or more verified Company Issue of shares/ Bonds/ Debentures of INR 10 Lakhs ormore vormou Buy back of shares of INR 10 Lakhs or more by a listed companyonly Any Person Cash sales of INR 2 Lakhs for goods or services STEP - 2 Obtain and verify PAN of second transaction party What if no PAN Obtain Form 60 where PAN not as vailable is available?
+Report transactions in annual return in Form61A Report in Clause 42 of Tax Audit Re eport that STEP - 3 Confirmation All PANs has been correctly obtained and verified Form 60 is obtained in case where PAN is not available / verified All transactions have been adequ ately reported